Right Arrow

 4. Support intervention before issues escalate

-Video AI systems deliver continuous monitoring that replaces manual floor walks and captures every process variation through automated 24/7 observation.
+Video AI systems provide monitoring that replaces manual floor walks and captures key process variations through automated 24/7 observation.
 The technology offers:

 Capability